Intercoin/NonFungibleTokenContract/README.md

 <hr>
 <h3>buy</h3>

 <p>Buys NFT for specified currency with defined id.
-Mint token if it doesn't exist and transfer token if it exists and is on sale.
+If token doesn't exist, mint it and pay the seriesData.author .
+Otherwise, if token is on sale, pay the owner and transfer the token to msg caller.
 Has hook front-running defence</p>

 <table class="table table-sm table-bordered table-striped">
 <thead>